René de Chambrun: Career

 The Chambruns threw themselves into the task of assisting Laval in his defense before the High Court of Justice.
-After Laval's sentence and execution in October 1945, Chambrun was put on police watch in Paris on the suspicion that he may have helped the Nazis during the war; in 1942 Chambrun had been named on a list of French collaborators with Germany to be killed during the war, or tried after it.
-By 1947, Chambrun officially applied for a U.S. passport.
+After Laval's sentence and execution in October 1945, Chambrun was put on police watch in Paris on the suspicion that he may have helped the Nazis during the war.
+In 1942, Chambrun had been named on a list of French collaborators with Germany to be killed during the war or tried after it.
+By 1947, Chambrun officially applied for a US passport.

 Meanwhile, Chambrun and his wife devoted their energies over the following decades to the cause of his rehabilitation in the eyes of history.
 For example, he wrote a letter to President Dwight Eisenhower in which he objected to his characterisation of Laval as "Hitler's most evil puppet" in his 1948 memoir entitled Crusade in Europe.
-Chambrun based his argument on another book authored by Spanish Foreign Minister Ramón Serrano Suñer in which the latter quoted Hitler describing Laval as "no better than De Gaulle".
+Chambrun based his argument on another book, authored by Spanish Foreign Minister Ramón Serrano Suñer, in which the latter quoted Hitler describing Laval as "no better than De Gaulle."
 By 1949, Eisenhower agreed to remove the passage from subsequent reprints.
 A decade later, in 1959, his wife wrote the foreword of Tout ce qu'on vous a cache, a book based on "German secret files" authored by Jacques Baraduc, Laval's lawyer.
 The book attempted to show that Laval "refused repeatedly to yield to German demands for a reduction in the number of United States agents in French North Africa and a limitation on their activity."

 In 1969, Chambrun made an appearance in Marcel Ophüls's documentary on collaboration between the Vichy government and Nazi Germany during World War II, The Sorrow and the Pity (Le chagrin et la pitié).
 Chambrun wrote three books on the subject between 1983 and 1990.
 The Chambruns set up a foundation, the Josée and René de Chambrun Foundation, which collected documents on Laval for publication by the Hoover Institution.
-After Laval's death, the Chambruns brought flowers to his grave every 15 October, to commemorate the day he was executed.
+After Laval's death, the Chambruns brought flowers to his grave every 15 October to commemorate the day that he was executed.

-After World War II, Chambrun was hired by Peter II of Yugoslavia when the latter filed for divorce in 1953; the couple reconciled two years later.
-He represented fashion designer Coco Chanel when she sued manufacturer Pierre Wertheimer to regain the marketing rights to her perfume, Chanel No. 5.
+After World War II, Chambrun was hired by King Peter II of Yugoslavia when the latter filed for divorce in 1953; the couple reconciled two years later.
+He represented the fashion designer Coco Chanel when she sued manufacturer Pierre Wertheimer to regain the marketing rights to her perfume, Chanel No. 5.
 Wertheimer settled the case, and Chanel became a millionaire as a result.
 In 1970 Chambrun defended Greek shipping magnate Stavros Niarchos over false allegations that he killed his ex-wife, Eugenia Livanos.
 Additionally, Chambrun was hired by Somerset Maugham's daughter to prove that she was indeed his daughter.

 Chambrun served as the chairman of Baccarat, the crystal manufacturer, from 1960 to 1992.